Types Of Meetup.com Events, Based On Their Social Dynamics

 Small turnout meet ups

-- If you're more comfortable in small groups, then these events will allow you to show the best side of yourself.
+- If you're more comfortable in small groups these events will allow you to show the best side of yourself.

 - You have a good opportunity to really get to know the handful of people you're with.

-- If the same small number of people regularly attend the group's events, that's a great environment for a closer friendship to develop.
+- If the same small number of members regularly attend the group's events, that's a great environment for a closer friendship to develop.

 - If you don't click with the handful of attendees then that meet up is a bust.
-Tiny meet ups are much more hit or miss.
+Tiny events are much more hit or miss.

 Big turnout meet ups